iPhone's AR could make staying in an Airbnb less awkward

 This Airbnb concept is just the beginning, as developers and designers climb on board the AR software bound for iOS 11 and the forthcoming iPhone 8.
 Apple CEO Tim Cook claimed last month at the company's annual WWDC conference that Apple will become the largest AR platform in the world once the AR technology launches on iPhones and iPads, surpassing Google's Tabgo software.

-Similar to the Airbnb concept, Ikea is working on a way to arrange virtual furniture in your home using AR before you buy it.
+Similar to the Airbnb concept, Ikea is working on a way to arrange virtual furniture in your home before you buy it, using AR.
 Meanwhile, developers from Laan Labs have created a demo for an accurate tape measure that uses AR to measure objects.
 Both of these examples show useful applications of AR as a tool.
-Of course AR can also be used just for fun too, look no further than the smash hit game Pokemon Go if you need proof.
+Of course, AR can also be used just for fun too; look no further than the smash hit game Pokemon Go if you need proof.

+"We're always looking at new technology to make using Airbnb easier for hosts and guests," an Airbnb spokesperson told CNET, "including augmented reality and virtual reality.
+We don't have anything to announce at this time, but it's an area we're currently exploring."

 Apple